 The Four Pathologies

 The Church is “expert on humanity”!
 Today, we are warned of four major ‘risks and problems’.

 A style of life directed towards “having” rather than “being”.
 (Pope St. John Paul II, 41)

-The degradation of both our Natural Environment and Human Environment: “These two dimensions are closely related”.
+The degradation of both our Physical Environment and Human Environment: “These two dimensions are closely related”.
 (Pope Francis)

 The Church not only identifies these key pathologies she points the way out.